IObundle/iob-cache/README.md

 The IOb-Cache documents can be generated using Latex; tested with TeX Live version 2019/Debian.

-### Running FPGA tools remotely
+### Running the FPGA tools remotely

-If your local machine does not have FPGA tools installed, the Makefile will automatically ``rsync`` the files to a remote machine, run the tools on the remote machine, and copy the results back.
-For this purpose, set the following enviromnet variables.
+If your local machine does not have the FPGA tools installed, the Makefile will automatically ``rsync`` the files to a remote machine, run the tools on the remote machine, and copy the results back.
+For this purpose, set the following enviromnet variables:

 * Vivado
 ```Bash